 • Have pet dogs, cats, and ferrets vaccinated against rabies.
 (If you aren't the first owner of your pet, ask for a certificate of rabies vaccination.
 If no document exists, confirm with the pet's veterinarian that the pet got the vaccine.)

-• Avoid contact with stray dogs, especially in rural areas of countries where rabies is a risk.
+• Avoid contact with stray dogs, especially in countries where rabies is a risk.

-• Secure garbage and other items that attract animals.
+• Make sure garbage and other items that attract animals are in closed containers that animals can't open.

 • Secure open areas of your home, such as pet doors, chimneys, unscreened windows, or any place that wild or stray animals could enter.

-• Never handle a dead animal.
-Avoid any contact with its brain tissue.
+• Never handle a dead animal without protecting yourself with thick gloves and other protective gear.
+Avoid any contact with its body fluids or brain tissue.

 Preventive rabies vaccination may be recommended if you are at high risk of exposure because of your work or hobbies.
 It may also be recommended if you plan to travel in areas where rabies is a risk, such as parts of Asia, Africa, and Central and South America.
 Contact your doctor or local public health department for more information.